pinkocto/pinkocto/README.md

 ### 🙋‍♀️ My Data Analysis
-It is a summary of what I have learned and projects, starting in 2021.
+It is a summary of what I have learned and projects, starting in 2021.<br>
+📢 My current goal is to upload GitHub steadily for a year.
+(22.9.6~23.9)

 ⚡ Contents : 2022 Data Analysis <br>
 🌱 [Move to repo](https://github.com/pinkocto/MyDataAnalysis_2022)